SkandaBhat/car-adverts/docs/src/main/paradox/part-1/index.md

 ## Introduction

 We'll start off with a REST API that displays information for blog posts.
-Users should be able to write a title and a body of a blog post and create new blog posts, edit existing blog posts, and delete new blog posts.
+Users should be able to write a title and a body of a blog advert and create new blog posts, edit existing blog posts, and delete new blog posts.

 ## Modelling a Post Resource

 The way to do this in REST is to model the represented state as a resource.
-A blog post resource will have a unique id, a URL hyperlink that indicates the canonical location of the resource, the title of the blog post, and the body of the blog post.
+A blog advert resource will have a unique id, a URL hyperlink that indicates the canonical location of the resource, the title of the blog advert, and the body of the blog advert.

-This resource is represented as a single case class in the Play application [here](https://github.com/playframework/play-scala-rest-api-example/blob/2.6.x/app/v1/post/PostResourceHandler.scala#L13):
+This resource is represented as a single case class in the Play application [here](https://github.com/playframework/play-scala-rest-api-example/blob/2.6.x/app/v1/advert/PostResourceHandler.scala#L13):

 ```scala
 case class PostResource(